mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_links.md

 ### Zen and the Art of the Objective-C Craftsmanship, Bernardi - De Bortoli

 [Zen and the Art of the Objective-C Craftsmanship](https://github.com/objc-zen/objc-zen-book)](http://cocoadevcentral.com/articles/000081.php) is a more advanced read.
-On a cursory examination, there is a lot there, that's not applicable to MulleObjC or that goes against the MulleObjC style.
+On a cursory examination, there is a lot there, that's not applicable to mulle-objc or that goes against the mulle-objc style.

 ## C Resources